chainwayxyz/citrea-docs/future-research/multi-vm-approach.md

 # Multi VM Approach

 Citrea is designed to be compatible and interoperable with multiple virtual machines.
 It runs inside a generic STARK zkVM, meaning any virtual machine can be implemented and will produce execution proof.
-Currently on the path to mainnet, Citrea implements EVM and it will be launched that way.
+Citrea currently implements Ethereum Virtual Machine (EVM).

 Implementing different VMs like SVM or integrating WASM-based smart contracts to Citrea is also possible thanks to its future-proof design.
 The objective in this approach is to build an environment where contracts can be written in multiple languages like Solidity (EVM) or Rust, C++ (WASM) and run & interact on the same blockchain, natively.